 Jeffery Chanin, Reading Specialist

 Mr. Chanin started off his career in education teaching 5th grade.
-He has been a reading specialist for the past 10 years.
+He has been a reading specialist for over 10 years.
 He received his B.S. degree in Elementary Education from The State College of New York at Oneonta and his M.S. degree in Teaching Literacy (B-12) from Mercy College.
 He is a longtime member of the International Literacy Association.
 Mr. Chanin believes that all children can achieve grade level standards given the proper support from a dedicated teacher.
-A teacher’s job is to establish a personal relationship with each student and guide him/her to their highest potential.
+He believes a teacher’s role is to establish a personal relationship with each student and guide him or her to their highest potential.